muschellij2/JHUPhD/Places.md

 Someone going to take 2-3 minutes on a CV.
 They will go through 20-30 in a session.
 Need yours to be top-notch.

+1. Website
+    - Update for a
-1. CV
+2. CV
     - Basically a window - people are going to look at this first and sometimes only
     - Write explicitly the things you did, even if moderately.
     - Machine learning, big data
     - Research interests: yes or no?
+    - Don't leave out things that ARE NOT IMPORTANT
+    - All your talks
+        - Computing Club (Teaching)
+        - SMART Group
+        - Hopkins Imaging Conference
+        - Perspective: Guest lectures in other people's classes
+    - NO BENEFIT TO SHORT CV in academic
+        - shorter for industry
+    - Github metrics
+    - Any R Packages
+        - how many downloads
+        - Has any paper cited it
+    - Hackathons
+    - Papers submitted (must have something to give them)
+    - Projects in Preparation
-2. Letters of Recommendation
+3. Letters of Recommendation
     - Give a lot of thought on who to ask
-3. Research Statement
+4. Research Statement
-4. Teaching Statement
+5. Teaching Statement

 ## How to Organize your Search